 Sharon Ongerth Rossi, Trustee, Phi 1996

-Sharon Ongerth Rossi joined AEPhi in the at the University of California, Los Angeles.
+Sharon Ongerth Rossi joined AEPhi at the University of California, Los Angeles.
 Sharon grew up around AEPhi as both her mother and grandmother were actively involved in the national organization.
 Sharon’s grandmother, Elizabeth Eldridge Bettelheim, served AEPhi as National President and was one of the original founders of the AEPhi Foundation.

 Sharon met her husband at an AEPhi event in college and credits her chapter sisters for inspiring her to attend law school.
 Sharon is a lawyer specializing in employment law.
 Sharon lives with her husband and two children in the Bay Area on the street where she grew up.